Minahasan people

-The Minahasans (alternative spelling: Minahassa) are an ethnic group native to the North Sulawesi province of Indonesia, formerly known as North Celebes.
+The Minahasans or Minahassa are an Austronesian ethnic group native to North Sulawesi province of Indonesia.
 The Minahasa people sometimes refer to themselves as Manado people.
-Although the Minahasan pre-Christian creation myth entails some form of ethnic unification, before the nineteenth century the Minahasa region was in no way unified.
+Although the Minahasan pre-Christian creation myth entails some form of ethnic unification, other sources assert that before the nineteenth century the Minahasa region was in no way unified.
 Instead, a number of politically independent groups (walak) existed together, often in a permanent state of conflict.

 Minahasans are the most populous ethnic group in the Minahasan peninsula of North Sulawesi, a Christian-majority region in a Muslim-majority country (Indonesia).
-The indigenous inhabitants of Minahasa are Austronesian people who are the descendants of earlier migrations from further North.
+The indigenous inhabitants of Minahasa are 'Austronesian' people who are the descendants of earlier migrations from further North.
 Prior to contact with Europeans, people living in the Minahasan peninsula primarily had contact with the people of North Maluku and with Chinese and Malay traders from within the Indonesian archipelago.
 From the 1500s onwards, the region had contact with the Portuguese and Spanish.
 Ultimately, however, it was the Dutch who colonized the region; firstly through the Dutch East India Company (VOC) and, from 1817 onwards, through the administration of the Dutch nation state.

 There are nine languages that are indigenous to the Minahasan peninsula.
-All languages belong to the Malayo-Polynesian branch of the Austronesian language family, and five of these (Tondano, Tombulu, Tonsea, Tontemboan, and Tonsawang) comprise the Minahasan microgroup, while three (Bantik, Toratan, and Sangir) are part of the Sangiric group.
-Another language (Ponosakan) is considered moribund and is part of the Gorontalo-Mongondow microgroup.
+All languages belong to the Malayo-Polynesian branch of the Austronesian language family, and five of these (Tondano, Tombulu, Tonsea, Tontemboan, and Tonsawang) comprise the Minahasan microgroup, while two, namely Bantik and Ratahan, are part of the Sangiric microgroup.
+Another language (Ponosakan) is considered moribund and is part of the Gorontalo–Mongondow microgroup.
 The language of wider communication, Manado Malay (also known as Minahasa Malay), contains numerous loan words from Spanish, Portuguese, and Dutch - a result of contact with European powers from 1523 onwards.
 While Manado Malay bears some similarities with other varieties of Malay spoken in eastern Indonesia, it also displays many differences.
 It has been termed both a creole language and a dialect or variety of Malay.

 Minahasa Raya is the area covering Bitung City, Manado City, Tomohon City, Minahasa Regency, North Minahasa Regency, South Minahasa Regency and Southeast Minahasa Regency, which are altogether seven of the fifteen regional administrations in the province of North Sulawesi, Indonesia.

 Historically, the Minahasa region was located within the sphere of influence of the Ternate Sultanate.
 The links with the Ternate people are evidenced by lexical borrowings from the Ternate language; moreover, Manado Malay originates from North Moluccan Malay (Ternate Malay).
 The Minahasa people, however, resisted Islamization.
 In the Dutch East Indies the Minahasa people identified strongly with the Dutch language, culture and the Protestant faith – so strongly, in fact, that when Indonesia became independent in 1945 certain factions of political elites of the region even pleaded with the Dutch to let it become a province of the Netherlands.
 The centuries-old strong bond between the Minahasa and the Netherlands has recently been studied and explained using the Stranger King concept.